zeridon/zabbix-template-pingcastle-reporting/README.md

 ## How to Use

- * Import Template into zabbix (will go in `Templates/Pingcastle` group)
+ * Import Template into Zabbix (will go in `Templates/Pingcastle` group)
  * Create a host with `DomainSID` as hostname.
 Use any custom nice looking name in the display name field
  * Make sure you have `zabbix_send` and xmllint installed on the machine doing the processing
  * Run [`process.sh`](process.sh)

 # `process.sh`
-A sample [`process.sh`](process.sh) bash script is included for parsing the Pingcastle reports and submitting them to zabbix.
+A sample [`process.sh`](process.sh) bash script is included for parsing the Pingcastle reports and submitting them to Zabbix.

 ## Requirements
 `process.sh` - requires as a minimum `xmllint` from `libxml2-utils` and `zabbix_send`